lamelameo/PicturePuzzle-App/README.md

 A simple sliding puzzle app for android, take a photo to load as your picture or choose from some default images.
 - Designed and tested only on a Samsung A3 (2017) with dimensions: 720 x 1280 pixels, 16:9 ratio.
 - Minimum SDK required: 17.
+- ImageAdapter.java, ImagePreview, and game_test.java are old files which are unused in the app.